kadena-io/pact/docs/pact-properties.md

 ### Transaction abort and success

-By default, every property is predicated on the successful completion of the transaction which would contain an invocation of the function under test.
+By default, every property is predicated on the successful completion of the transaction which would contain an invocation of the function being tested.
 This means that properties like the following:

 ```lisp